-Another email.
-Yes, another email about the diseases going around your kids’ school.
+Another note.
+Yes, another note about the diseases going around your kids’ school.
 Bronchitis.
 Strep.
 Influenza.
 RSV.
 Just looking at the words is enough to send mamas and dadas into a panic.
-The CDC announced that RSV causes an average of 57,527 hospitalizations among children under five each year in the USA.
+The CDC announced that RSV causes an average of 57,527 hospitalizations among kids five and under each year in the USA.
 So how do you help ensure your family is safe?

 Understand Indoor Air Pollution

-- Pollutant substances (cleaning agents, improperly maintained or unclean heating and cooling or humidification devises, cigarette smoke, etc)
+- Pollutant substances (cleaning products, poorly maintained or dirty heating and cooling or humidification systems, cigarette smoke, etc)

-So all this info – what is it for?
+So all this information – what is it for?
 What do you do?
-How can you make sure you and your children aren’t breathing adulterated, sickness-inducing air?
+How can you make sure you and your family aren’t breathing adulterated, virus-inducing air?

 Luckily, you have options.

 Get Proactive On Air Filtration

 Have you ever been irate and had to bite your tongue to keep from saying something regrettable ?
 That’s a filter.
 Have you ever used water from the refrigerator door and had your thirst immediately quenched?
 That’s due to a filter.
 Filters keep toxicity in check and avoid unpleasant outcomes.
 You filter your words for amity, you filter your water for health, why wouldn’t you filter your air?

 Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have a loved one with a low immune system or someone who’s extremely susceptible to disease.
 Even if nobody has respiratory issues in your home, you’ll be very surprised by the almost instant change from a standard air filter to a High Efficiency unit.